In this Article

 One of the best ways to treat sore joints during pregnancy is to follow simple home remedies.
-Some of the remedial measures you could take include.
+Some of the remedial measures you could try include.

-- Hot and cold therapy: You can take a hot shower or place electric heating pads on your joints.
+- Try Hot and Cold Therapy: You can take a hot shower or place electric heating pads on your joints.
 You can also use an ice pack wrapped in a towel and place it over your joints.

-- Splints: You can use splints on your hands and knees to relieve pain.
+- Use Splints: You can use splints on your hands and knees to relieve pain.

 - Massage: Massaging the problem area can reduce stiffness and facilitate movement.
 You can also sign up for prenatal massage therapy with a licensed therapist.

-- Omega 3: Food items rich in omega 3 fatty acids, like eggs, can be a great remedy for joint pain.
+- Eat Foods Rich in Omega-3 Fatty Acids: Food items rich in omega-3 fatty acids, like eggs, can be a great remedy for joint pain.

-- Footwear: It is important that you wear footwear that provides proper support and stay away from heels to reduce joint pain.
+- Wear Comfortable Footwear: It is important that you wear footwear that provides proper support and stay away from heels to reduce joint pain.

-- Don’t over-extend: Exercising regularly can help promote muscle movement and flexibility in joints.
-However, it is important that you do not extend yourself too much to avoid straining your joints.
+- Try Light Exercises: Exercising regularly can help promote muscle movement and flexibility in joints.
+However, it is important that you do not push yourself too much or you might end up straining your joints.
 Swimming and water aerobics are gentle and can help relieve joint pain.

-- Sleep: Get enough sleep and rest well.
+- Get Some Sleep: Get enough sleep and rest well.
 A well-rested body can help reduce joint pain.

-If the home remedies do not help with the pain you can reach out to your doctor to prescribe you medications.
+If the home remedies do not help with the pain you can reach out to your doctor and ask for medication.
 Communicate with your doctor about any arthritis or other medications that you may be on.
-You may need to get a different prescription for it as many drugs are considered to not be safe during pregnancy.
+You may need to get a different prescription for it as many drugs are considered unsafe during pregnancy.

-Keeping your body healthy and squeezing in exercise and a balanced diet to your routine can help reduce the intensity of these pains.
+Keeping your body healthy by exercising and following a balanced diet can help reduce the intensity of pain to an extent.
 You can alleviate a large portion of your joint pain with these simple measures.